James Maddison: Arsenal interested in signing Leicester midfielder but also monitoring Martin Odegaard situation

 Arsenal are interested in signing James Maddison from Leicester City but are still monitoring Martin Odegaard's situation at Real Madrid, as they look to sign an attacking midfielder this summer.

-Leicester do not want to sell Maddison and it is understood it would take a bid in excess of £70m for them to even consider selling the 24-year-old.
+Leicester do not want to sell Maddison and, in the current market, sources outside the club expect it would take in excess of £70m for them to even consider a transfer for the 24-year-old.

 The Foxes are under no pressure to sell as Maddison is under contract until 2024.